redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - An attribute defines a property of an `element`.

-    - Attributes appear on the opening tag and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.
+    - Attributes are written inside the opening tag after the `element name` and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.

     Code: